The Four Just Men

 The working title was "The Victory."
 It was directed by Basil Dearden.

-As the bridge can't be blown until precisely 6am, there's time for the men to wait and reflect.
+As the bridge can't be blown until precisely 6am, the men have to wait and reflect.
 Collier thanks Ryder for saving him from the worst of the gunfire on the bridge, Ryder thanks Ben Manfred for his covering fire and they all in this mutual backslapping express grateful thanks to Poccari.
 By now it's three minutes to six.
 The Germans return but too late to prevent the bridge being blown.
 "Mission Accomplished."

 The Colonel's recorded voice turns them to the theme of injustice.
 That's why the four are present today.
 "To you four I make a bequest, a substantial sum of money in the Bank of England.
 It is deposited there in the name of Justice.
 Wherever man suffers unjustly, where moral law is ignored, where tyranny rules, pledge this one to the other, that as we fought injustice before together, you will continue to fight it each in your own way, in your own place.
 I know I have made no mistake in calling you here for you are the Men."